Wjmoore32001/EzyReadComics/README.md

 - Removes no relations.
 - Makes no external website, browser, or API requests.
 - `--verbose` prints each run that would be added or was added.
-- The page currently provides publisher handlers for Marvel and DC.
+- The page provides publisher handlers for Marvel and DC.

 ### Run Dates and Statuses